Help us improve your experience.

 Configure the LWC Device

-We've preconfigured the Lightweight Collector (LWC) to support IPv4 and Dynamic Host Configuration Protocol (DHCP) on both the internal and external network ports.
+The Lightweight Collector (LWC) is preconfigured to support IPv4 and Dynamic Host Configuration Protocol (DHCP) on both the internal and external network ports.
 When you power on the LWC device after completing the required cabling, a zero touch experience (ZTE) process to provision the device is initiated.
 Successful completion of the ZTE process results in the device establishing IP connectivity on both the ports.
-It also results in the external port establishing connectivity to Juniper Cloud via discoverable reachability to the Internet.
+It also results in the external port establishing connectivity to Juniper Cloud via. discoverable reachability to the Internet.
 If the device fails to automatically establish the IP connectivity and reachability to the Internet, you must configure the LWC manually as described in Configure the Network Ports and Active Proxy.

 Before configuring the network ports, review Internal and External Network Requirements.